 One of the most difficult things that new freelancers encounter is truly being productive.
 It’s like, “Hey!
 I’m working from home and don’t have a structured workday anymore.”
 It’s why I left my 9-5 behind, right?

 So, you try to sit down and do some cold emailing, and then DANG Dr. Phil is on.
 You could never watch him before you started working from home!

 The next thing you know, two hours have crept by, and all you’ve gotten done is checking your email to see if you got a response from any of the five cold emails you sent out.
 Oh, and you watched Dr. Phil send a drug addict to inpatient treatment and send an entitled teen to a wilderness boot camp.

 You won’t last long working from home at that rate!
 Being productive while working from home is a whole other blog post in itself, literally.

-I’m still guilty of being unproductive during the workday.
+I’m still guilty of being less productive some days.
 Some days are better writing days than others, so I know that and just plan accordingly.